automateps/AutomatePS/Docs/Set-AMWorkflowItem.md

 # Set-AMWorkflowItem

 ## SYNOPSIS
-Sets an item in a AutoMate Enterprise workflow
+Sets an item in a Automate workflow

 ## SYNTAX